beyond-the-cloud-dev/async-lib/README.md

 The Async Lib provides easy way for managing asynchronous processes in Salesforce.

+Async Lib is part of [Apex Fluently](https://apexfluently.beyondthecloud.dev/), a suite of production-ready Salesforce libraries by Beyond the Cloud.

 For more details and examples, please look into this [post](https://blog.beyondthecloud.dev/blog/apex-queueable-processing-framework).

 ## Documentation